khaledYS/video-customControler-js/README.md

 # video-customControler-js
-this is a lubrary of video custom Controler using js
+this is a library of video custom Controler using js